A brief guide to race equality law: direct discrimination

 Jo Seery explains how the law deals with direct race discrimination in the workplace and the evidence you need to build a case.

 The law distinguishes between two different types of race discrimination in the workplace: direct discrimination, covered by Section 13 of the Equality Act 2010, and indirect discrimination is provided for in Section 19 of the same act.
 Different legal tests apply depending on whether a worker claims direct or indirect discrimination.
 This article focuses on the law on direct discrimination.
-We will look at the law on indirect discrimination in a future issue.
+We will look at the law on indirect discrimination in a future article.

 What is direct discrimination?